agalitsyn/yagoda/docs/highlights.md

 * Architecture, for more detailed view.
 * Bright future plans: implementing cluster expansion/upgrade/reconfiguration.

-All docs should be filled with command examples, outputs examples and diagrams.
+All docs should be filled with command examples, output examples and diagrams.

 ## Functional testing